Covid denier convicted of ‘abusing’ NHS workers while filming inside hospital

 The judge said the prosecution had proven its case, but before he could find her guilty, he had to consider whether Hicks had a defence in law to the offence because her conduct was “reasonable” and also take into account her rights to freedom of expression.

-“Miss Williams and Miss Brown had the misfortune to encounter Mrs Hicks in their place of work,” he said.
+“Miss Williams and Miss Brown had the misfortune to encounter Ms Hicks in their place of work,” he said.

-“They do not deserve to be molested by Mrs Hicks when at work and should be protected by the law.
+“They do not deserve to be molested by Ms Hicks when at work and should be protected by the law.

-“I have concluded the prosecution was reasonable in the circumstances of the case and Mrs Hicks has not discharged the burden of proof that her defence requires.
+“I have concluded the prosecution was reasonable in the circumstances of the case and Ms Hicks has not discharged the burden of proof that her defence requires.

 “In short the defence has not satisfied me that her conduct was reasonable, therefore I must find you guilty.”